Grading Policies

 • For students who have modified curriculum in any one or more content areas, the general education and/or special education teacher should apply the appropriate code to the student’s report card.

-• Progress Reports - Interim progress reports shall be issued for all students after the third week and sixth week of each grading period EIA (LOCAL)
+• Progress Reports - Interim progress reports shall be issued for all students after the third and sixth week of each grading period.
+EIA (LOCAL)

 • Gradebook - All grades recorded in the gradebook will relate directly to one or more TEKS‐based instructional objectives.
 EIA (LOCAL)